MoserMichael/pprintex/README.md

 # printex - module for pretty printing of objects.

 This module is a pretty printer of python objects.
 A pretty printer shows the structure of an object.
 If the argument is a collection, then it displays the structure of each element.
-This module has §some similarities with [pprint](https://docs.python.org/3/library/pprint.html); however this is a new implementation.
+This module has some similarities with [pprint](https://docs.python.org/3/library/pprint.html); however this is a new implementation.
 This module also shows the field values for an argument object; if the field values are themself objects, then their structure is also shows, recursively.
 To me that makes much more sense than what pprint is doing.

 # Installation